luhouyang/open_circles/README.md

 1. Restart your IDE

-1. Activate your environment at the terminal (change according to your path)
+1. Activate your environment at the terminal (replace with your own directory)

     ```console
     $ D:/User/test/Scripts/activate.bat